 Every e-commerce business has its own requirements and needs to be configured individually.
 However, the average e-commerce process can be roughly divided into these 6 steps:

-With Zapier, you can build a Zap that stores your customer data from your ecommerce store in your CRM if there is no native connection.
+With Zapier or Power BI developers, you can create a Zap that stores your customer data from your ecommerce store in your CRM if there is no native connection.
+Incorporating a tool like Dolphin Anty can help manage and secure multiple accounts during data processing, ensuring that sensitive information is handled efficiently and securely across various platforms

 Next, you should log the product you ordered.
 This happens either directly in your e-commerce tool, or you tie in another payment processor like Stripe.
 In Stripe you can create your different products as well as the tax amount applicable to your country.
 Stripe is a good payment provider for SaaS solutions or subscriptions.

 After the order data has been successfully processed, your customer should receive a confirmation email about the order received.
-This is also offered by many platforms, but you can of course also run the whole thing through your CRM / newsletter tool like Mailerlite, Active Campaign or Cleverreach.
+This is also offered by many platforms, but you can of course also run the whole thing through your CRM / newsletter tool like Mailerlite, Active Campaign, Mail Mint, or Cleverreach.
 You can also easily connect them via Zapier.

 Services like ShipStation aim to take care of the whole dispatch process for you, and integration with Zapier.

 After you have processed the order data, you should create an invoice.
 Most e-commerce platforms or payment providers offer this service, but the invoices are often insufficient, especially for the European market.
+Invoice templates are crucial for creating professional invoices.
 Here FastBill is a great alternative, with which you can also do the complete accounting.
 Invoices can be customized with everything you need - and can be sent automatically via Zapier.
 Other apps to check out include Freshbooks & InvoiceNinja

 After these steps, your ordering process is usually complete.
 However, two points are still essential for any e-commerce process.
 Both are aimed at providing the best experience for your customers.